Amyris/GslCore/docs/content/pragmas.md

 The `#termlenmrna` pragma affects the length of a terminator when it is part of an mRNA part.
 This is controlled independently from the stand-alone terminator part.
 It defaults to 200bp.

+### Structure modifying pragmas

+The `#topology` pragma controls the structure of the output of a particular design.
+It can be either `circular` or `linear`.
+Linear is the default and to be used in most of the cases.
+However, if you want to design something that has circular structure, like a plasmid, use `circular` topology.